Ron Hines DVM PhD

 Reasons Your Cat Or Dog’s Heart Might Be Beating Faster Than Normal (=Tachycardia):

 Whenever the sympathetic nerves that connect your pet’s heart to its spinal cord predominate in activity over the vagus nerve, the pet’s heart beat and cardiac function increase.
 The chemical that is released to cause this change in the SA node’s firing rate is norepinephrine (noradrenaline).
 Calcium plays an important role in this process as well.

 All causes of sympathetic nerve stimulation will increase your dog and cat’s heart rate.
 That stimulation could be excitement.
 It could be fear.
 It could be apprehension, or it could simply be physical activity and exercise.
 The more strenuous the exercise the faster your pet’s heart rate and pulse are likely to be.
 Your cat and dog’s heart rate will also increase when its body is starved for oxygen due to a failing heart or lungs, a circulatory system obstruction or anemia.
 It will also increase when exhaustion depletes your pet’s muscle glycogen stores.

 Dehydration can also increases your cat and dog’s heart rate due to a lack of sufficient blood volume to keep its body well oxygenated.

-It is normal for sympathetic nerve stimulation to slightly increases heart and pulse rate during inspiration and to decreases it slightly during expiration. that is due to changes in vagal nerve tone (activity).
+It is normal for sympathetic nerve stimulation to slightly increases heart and pulse rate during inspiration and to decrease it slightly during expiration.
+That is due to changes in vagal nerve tone (activity).
 Veterinarians call that “normal sinus arrhythmia”.